Bazz-B/SQL-Covid-19/README.md

 Analyzing the Impact of COVID-19 Vaccinations on Mortality Rates: Using SQL and Tableau

 # OBJECTIVE

+1. Correlation Analysis

-1. To investigate the correlation between COVID-19 vaccination rates and mortality rates across different regions and periods using SQL for data analysis.
+  Investigate the correlation between COVID-19 vaccination rates and mortality rates across different regions and time periods using SQL.

+2. Mortality by Location

-2. Shows the total death according to locations and find the highest infection location.
+  Analyze total deaths by location and identify the regions with the highest infection rates.

-3. Investigate the total death based on location and continent
+3. Continental Death Analysis

+  Assess total deaths across different locations and continents for comparative insights.

+4. Population and Vaccination Analysis

-4. Analyst the data by total population and total vaccinations people
+  Examine the data by comparing total population figures to the number of people vaccinated.